oakad/oakad.github.io/jx.rst

 Even in the days of first graphical user interfaces, some people tried to perceive the future.
-After couple of not so successful attempts, X11 was created, to become first "naively" networked graphical windowing system.
+After couple of not so successful attempts, X11 was created, to become first "natively" networked graphical windowing system.